Innoactive/Basic-Conditions-And-Behaviors/README.md

 # Basic Behaviors, Conditions and Properties

-This [Innoactive Creator](https://github.com/Innoactive/Creator) component contains a set of basic behaviors, conditions and properties which are used in almost every training and functions as base for other components e.g. [XR-Interaction](https://github.com/Innoactive/XR-Interaction-Component) or [VRTK-Interaction](https://github.com/Innoactive/VRTK-Interaction-Component).
+This [Innoactive Creator](https://github.com/Innoactive/Creator) component contains a set of basic behaviors, conditions and properties which are used in almost every training course and functions as base for other components e.g. [XR-Interaction](https://github.com/Innoactive/XR-Interaction-Component) or [VRTK-Interaction](https://github.com/Innoactive/VRTK-Interaction-Component).

 ### Behaviors
 - Behavior Sequence